Chartham

 Nearby communities are Harbledown and Rough Common, Blean, and to the north Thanington.

 History

 Toponymy

 The earliest recorded form of the name is Certham.
 The name Chartham literally means 'Village on rough ground', and the word "Chart" is also found in other villages in Kent with this meaning.
 The Stone Street part of the name comes from Stone Street, a road and small hamlet that runs parallel to the A28 on the other side of the villages.

+19th century

+For Queen Victoria's Golden Jubilee, the village green was used for a fête with refreshments provided for paupers, seniors and children.

 Modern day

 The river provided power for the paper mills until some point before 1955.
 Paper making has been a major occupation for the last 625 years; the mill dates from the late eighteenth century.

 The dovecote at Burnt House Farm is not only notable for its building's architectural merit but is also a Scheduled Ancient Monument for its importance in sending homing birds to and from important envoys such as the Archbishop of Canterbury.